BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 when we create a snapshot, we can give it tags and set encryption. we then can copy it to other regions (and encrypt in the process). snapshots are used for creating EBS volumes, the recycle bin has retention rules to protect snapshots from being deleted.

 ### AMI

-Amazon Machine Image - AMI, they are customizations of an EC2 instance. it has additional software, configuration, monitoring right out of the box, which saves time on configuration and booting.
+<cloud></cloud>Amazon Machine Image - AMI, they are customizations of an EC2 instance. it has additional software, configuration, monitoring right out of the box, which saves time on configuration and booting.

 AMI are built for a specific region, but can be copied across them. so far we have been using the public AMI that AWS provided, but we can use our own AMI, or use one from the AWS marketplace.